SoftwareAG/c8y-docs/content/datahub/integrating-datahub-with-other-products-bundle/integration-powerbi.md

 Only workspaces granting access to the service principal application can be browsed from within {{< product-c8y-iot >}} DataHub.
 Once the workspace is available, you can publish reports to it and access it in {{< product-c8y-iot >}} DataHub.

-### Setting up the connection in Cumulocity IoT DataHub
+### Setting up the connection in Cumulocity IoT DataHub {#setting-up-the-connection-in-cumulocity-iot-datahub}

 In the navigator, select **Settings** and then **Microsoft Power BI** to define the connection settings.